Privacy policy

 After unsubscribing from the newsletter distribution list, the relevant email address may be stored in a blacklist by the controller or the newsletter service provider if this is necessary to prevent future mailings.
 The data from the blacklist is only used for this purpose and is not merged with other data.
 The legal basis for the processing is Art.
 6 para.
 1 sentence 1 lit. f GDPR.
 The processing serves the legitimate interest of the controller in complying with the legal requirements for sending newsletters.

-The website uses elements of the social network Pinterest, which is operated by Pinterest Europe Ltd., Palmerston House, 2nd Floor, Fenian Street, Dublin 2, Ireland (hereinafter "Pinterest").
+The controller operates a page on Pinterest, which can be accessed at www.pinterest.com/erlau_bad_freiraum.
+In addition, the website uses social media elements from Pinterest.
+Pinterest is a social media network operated by Pinterest Europe Ltd., Palmerston House, 2nd Floor, Fenian Street, Dublin 2, Ireland (hereinafter ‘Pinterest’).

-When users visit a page that contains such an element, their browser establishes a direct connection to Pinterest's servers.
+When users visit a page that contains a social media element, their browser establishes a direct connection to Pinterest's servers.
 The social media element transmits log data to Pinterest's server in the USA.
 This log data may contain the following personal data:

-Pinterest's privacy policy and privacy options are available at: policy.pinterest.com/de/privacy-policy
+Pinterest's privacy policy and privacy protection options are available at policy.pinterest.com/de/privacy-policy.

 The controller uses the Salesforce Sales Cloud from salesforce.com Germany GmbH, Erika-Mann-Str.
 31, 80636 Munich (hereinafter referred to as "Salesforce") to manage customer data.